A Poincar\'e-Birkhoff theorem for tight Reeb flows on $S^3$: Background

-of almost complex structures for which $\tau^{-1}(K_0)$ is a complex submanifold.
+of almost complex structures for which $\tau^{-1}(K_0)$ is a complex submanifold, where $\tau:W_{\xi_0}\to S^3$ is projection onto the base point.
 It is easy to check that it is non-empty and, when equipped with the $C^\infty$-topology, it is a contractible space.

 Note also that if $\lambda = f\lambda_0$ is another contact form for some $f\in\F$ satisfying $f_-<f<f_+$ pointwise, $\jhat \in \J(\lambda)$, $\bar J_1 \in \J(\jhat_-,\jhat:K_0)$ and $\bar J_2 \in \J(\jhat,\jhat_+:K_0)$ then $\tau^{-1}(K_0)$ is also a complex submanifold with respect to $\bar J_1 \circ_R\bar J_2$.
 Moreover, $J'_R = (\Phi_R)_*(\bar J_1 \circ_R\bar J_2) \in \J(\jhat_-,\jhat_+:K_0)$, where $\Phi_R$ is the map~\eqref{diffeo_Phi_R}.